Taking Off-Site Manufacturing into New Territory

 Penn Medicine’s new 1.5-million-square-foot flagship hospital (known as “The Pavilion”) is making history in Philadelphia, PA as the largest capital project in Penn’s history and the most ambitious healthcare building in Philadelphia to date.

-The building is located in a very congested urban environment, with adjacent tenants including a museum, three hospitals, a stadium, and public transportation station.
+The building is located in a very congested urban environment, with adjacent tenants including a museum, three hospitals, a stadium, and a public transportation station.
 Traffic is a major problem in the area, and as Philadelphia is experiencing a construction boom, the availability of skilled labor presents an added layer of difficulty.
 In addition to site and labor challenges, the world-class facility is also expected to serve as a “future-proof” hospital that can seamlessly evolve over the next 100 years of medical advancements.
 For a challenge of this size and scope, Balfour Beatty's teammates needed to think outside of the box.

 To address the site complexities and maximize lean efficiencies, the PennFIRST team (comprised of Penn Medicine, BR+A, HDR, Foster+Partners & LF Driscoll / Balfour Beatty JV) implemented an off-site manufacturing (OSM) and construction strategy that follows Design for Manufacturing Assembly (DfMA) principles.
 In following this approach, the project designers were tasked with creating cellular, repeatable, and scalable elements.
 The team has also been challenged to reduce the total number of required parts by standardizing components, using intelligent materials, designing for ease of fabrication, and designing for ease of assembly and handling.